IonicaBizau/image-to-ascii/README.md

  - [`noslide-js`](https://github.com/crazyguitar/noslide.js#readme) (by fly)—A Simple Terminal slide tool
  - [`nrk-tv-cli`](https://github.com/Starefossen/nrk-tv-cli#readme) (by Hans Kristian Flaatten)—Command line client for interacting with TV programs from the Norwegian Broadcasting Corporation (NRK)
  - [`path-cli`](https://npmjs.com/package/path-cli) (by Muhammad Mustadi)—[![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)
+ - [`protractor-screenshoter-plugin`](https://github.com/azachar/protractor-screenshoter-plugin) (by Andrej Zachar)—A jasmine2 protractor plugin that captures for each browser instance a screenshot and browsers' console logs.
+The snapshot is made optionally for each expect or spec.
+Plugins comes with a beautiful angular based analytics tool to visually check and fix te
  - [`salestock-cli`](https://npmjs.com/package/salestock-cli) (by Muhammad Mustadi)—salestock CLI app
  - [`terminal-sidecar`](https://npmjs.com/package/terminal-sidecar) (by Kyle Kelley)—Jupyter sidecar in your terminal
  - [`tmuxos`](https://github.com/TmuxOS/TmuxOS)—The awesome power of command line is finally revealed.